alexisrobert/qmmpaper/README.txt

 	$ make
 	$ ./qmmpaper

-It has been tested on Ubuntu Feisty, MacOSX10.4 and Windows (with MinGW).
+It has been tested on Ubuntu Gutsy, MacOSX10.4 and Windows (with MinGW).